The Depo Provera injection is a form of contraception for women. This page explains how the injection works and tells you how to get it.

 What are the advantages?

-- Depo Provera reduces the risk of endometrial cancer (cancer of the lining of the womb) by 80%.
+- Reduces the risk of endometrial cancer (cancer of the lining of the womb) by 80%.

-- It often helps women who have heavy or painful periods.
+- Helps women who have heavy or painful periods.

 What are the disadvantages?

 Once you have had an injection of Depo Provera, it lasts at least 12 weeks which can be a nuisance if you experience a side effect.